-Using emojis in the notifications is found to drive better results, as emojis trigger emotions in the readers.
-But the emojis should be chosen based on the industry you are in.
+Emojis generally help to convey the emotions better and achieve a higher response rate.
 Adding the right images also increases the click rate.
-The content of the notification should be short and crisp; you need to be very innovative in choosing the content for your notifications.
+The content of the notification should be short and crisp; be innovative in crafting the content of your notifications.

-A good strategy is to put yourself into target user’s shoe and ask yourself the questions what kind of messages, at what time and how much personalization.
-Remember personalization is “just a tailored help”.
+A good strategy is to put yourself in the target user’s shoes and ask: what kind of content, at what time, and how personal it needs to be to trigger your response?

 3. Segmentation is important

 You should not put all your users in one bucket.
 Categorizing them based on different parameters is a good strategy.
 The categories may vary based on the type of business you are into.
 For example, users could be categorized based on their past purchases, geo-location, last page visited, products in their abandoned cart, etc. Segmenting the users based on geo-location could be very effective, for example: sending notifications about the upcoming events in their locality, or the products that they would need according to the weather in their area.
 As per Localytics, properly segmenting notifications could double the open rate.
 Also, segmented push messages have a 3X conversion rate versus a general push message.

-Many times, even wisely crafted notifications don’t bring the expected results due to bad timing of the notification delivery.
-If your users are in different geographies, then you should make sure not to schedule all the message at the same time.
+Many times, a carefully crafted notification doesn’t bring the expected results due to bad timing.
+If your users are in different geographies, schedule your message delivery according to their timezone.
 You should also consider the user’s most active time according to their past activities.
-If you send time bound notifications to the office going people at 9 am, they will most likely won’t have time to visit your app/website.
-Hence your notification won’t get you the desired returns.
+If you send a time-bound notification to the office workers at 9 AM, they most likely won’t have time to visit your app or website; thus, effectiveness is hindered.

 5. Don’t spam